 Best practices for your proposals to stand out

-We recommend you fill in your profile as much as you possible since it will be attached to your proposal every time you respond to an RFP.
+We recommend the Consultants fill in their profile as much as possible, since it will be attached to the proposal every time you position them when responding to an RFP.

 Do make sure that the following three elements match what is requested in the RFP:

-- Technical skills: make sure you have the background and level of expertise required on the technical skills
+- Technical skills: make sure they have the background and level of expertise required on the technical skills

-- Soft skills: they are important and can make the difference.
-Let the opportunity to the Client to make up his own mind too, during the interview.
+- Soft skills: they are important and may sometimes make the difference.

-- Seniority: make sure you have the level of seniority required in the RFP.
+- Seniority: make sure they have the level of seniority required, as described in the RFP

 In your proposal

-When writing your proposal, we recommend being mindful of the following elements:
+When writing your proposal, we recommend being mindful of the following three elements:

-- Availability: check the availability requested and make sure that you are available on the date desired by the Client to start the project, or, the closest possible to it.
+- Availability: check the availability requested and make sure that your Consultant is available on the date desired by the Client to start the project, or, the closest possible to it.

-- Location: check that the project location matches your mobility capabilities.
+- Location: check that the project location matches the mobility of your consultant.